What types of cancer are treated using radiation therapy?

 How do I make an appointment with Houston Methodist Willowbrook Hospital Cancer Center?

 No, after leaving the treatment room, the patient is not radioactive.
 Following external radiation treatment patients may have physical contact with family and friends without fear of exposing them to radiation.

 During some forms of radiation therapy, especially in forms where radioactive seeds are implanted, the patient may, for a short period of time, have residual radiation within their body.
 This will quickly dissipate once the seed is removed or becomes inactive.

-Why is it that staff cannot be in the room when I am getting treated?
+Why, then, can nobody be in the room when I am getting treated?